 We at RoadBotics are passionate about working with communities to deliver better roads.
 It is our mission and our distinct pleasure to be working with a technology that has the power to revolutionize the way the US works with infrastructure.

-What is that?
-We use a smartphone camera mounted in a windshield to collect video data while driving roads.
-Next, we use an advanced AI algorithm that was developed at the prestigious Carnegie Mellon University to identify things like cracks, potholes, raveling, and other surface distresses to create a comprehensive map of the network.
+We use a smartphone camera mounted on a windshield to collect video data while driving roads.
+Next, our advanced AI algorithm developed at the prestigious Carnegie Mellon University identifies surface distresses like cracks, potholes, and raveling to create a comprehensive map of the network.

-With this map, governments can then appropriately allocate their budget dollars (and set their budget) so that we prevent potholes and ensure that your community has the best road network for the dollar.
+With this map, governments appropriately allocate their budget dollars (and set their budget) to prevent potholes and ensure that your community has the best road network for the dollar.

 Sounds crazy right?
 Well, we are already working with 100+ governments in the US and they are already seeing the benefits.
 So how can you, dear citizen, get involved?